LearnerShape/ls-auth-api/CONTRIBUTING.md

 If you want to contribute but do not know what to work on take a look at the open issues or contact jonathan@learnershape.com.

 If you already have a new feature in mind the best place to start is creating a new feature request on our issues page.
-This avoids duplicated effort and ensures we will be able to merge your contribution into lsgraph when completed.
+This avoids duplicated effort and ensures we will be able to merge your contribution into skillsgraph when completed.

 ## license